-India-origin Abhijit Banerjee, Esther Duflo and Michael Kremer won 2019 Nobel Prize in economics
+Mumbai born Abhijit Banerjee, wife Esther Duflo and Michael Kremer win 2019 Nobel Prize in economics

-Stockholm, Oct 14: Indian-origin Abhijit Banerjee, Esther Duflo and Michael Kremer have won the 2019 Nobel Prize in economics "for their experimental approach to alleviating global poverty",the Royal Swedish Academy of Sciences announced on Monday.
+Stockholm, Oct 14: Indian-American Abhijit Banerjee, his wife Esther Duflo and Michael Kremer have won the 2019 Nobel Prize in economics "for their experimental approach to alleviating global poverty",the Royal Swedish Academy of Sciences announced on Monday.

 Abhijit Vinayak Banerjee was educated at the University of Calcutta, Jawaharlal Nehru University and Harvard University, where he received his Ph.D. in 1988.
 He is currently the Ford Foundation International Professor of Economics at the Massachusetts Institute of Technology.